shantow-67/React-interview-Questions/README.md

  ✅Explanation :
  The correct way to conditionally render a component with props in React is { condition && <MyComponent prop1={value1} prop2={value2} /> }.The && operator allows you to conditionally render a component based on a condition.If the condition is true, the component will be rendered with the specified props; if the condition is false, the component will not be rendered.You can pass the component with the props as the right - hand operand of the && operator.

+##   Question 3: 👉 Can you use JavaScript expressions in JSX ?

+ ✅Explanation :
+ You can use JavaScript expressions in JSX by wrapping them in curly braces.This allows you to insert dynamic values into your JSX code.